CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

 sidebar_position: 15
 ---

-# Development tips for AppEngine and UI5 TypeScript
+# Development Tips for AppEngine and UI5 TypeScript

 ## Prerequisites

 Node.js version 12 or higher

-## Visual Studio Code recommended extensions
+## Visual Studio Code Recommended Extensions

 - SAP Fiori tools - Extension Pack
 - UI5 Language Assistant
 - XML Toolkit
 - ESLint

-## Recommended configuration for build and debug
+## Recommended Configuration for Build and Debug

 1. Set up build path for the Plugin project.
 Thanks to that, files will be build to the location where AppEngine keeps all plugins.